polterguy/magic.data.cql/README.md

 # NoSQL based IO, caching, and logging adapters for Hyperlambda

-This project contains alternative NoSQL file system services, implementing `IFileService`, `IFolderService`, and `IStreamService`, allowing you to use as an interchangeable _"virtual file system"_ for cases where you want to have 100% stateless magic instances.
+This project contains alternative NoSQL file system services, implementing `IFileService`, `IFolderService`, and `IStreamService`, allowing you to use it as an interchangeable _"virtual file system"_ for cases where you want to have 100% stateless magic instances.
 This is important if you're using Magic in a Kubernetes cluster or something similar, load balancing invocations, virtually resolving files and folders towards a virtual file system.
 If you take this path you'll have to configure your _"appsettings.json"_ file such as illustrated further